Finishes To World Class Antiquity Standards

 We Are One Of The World's Authorities on Finishes for Fine Art Wood Furniture and Iron Hardware

 We are an authority on fine art, solid wood furniture and wrought iron hardware finishes.
 Over the years we have developed and redeveloped many of the finish processes that have become the accepted standard finishes for fine art furniture manufacturers and artisans around the world.
 We have pioneered new finishes and processes (some trade secrets) with the focus, for several decades, on developing water base lacquers due to the environmental requirements of our planet, as well as the health and safety of our consumers and employees.
-We are proud to express we have been successful in developing these non-toxic finish methods to equal standards as the tried and tested old methods.
-Back in 1992, our finish department was already using 75% non-toxic water base on most of our designer fine art furnishing.
-Today we continue to improve our finishes in our continuing effort to go green.
+Today we continue to improve on old tried and tested finishes as well as continuing our effort to go green.